MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/setup.md

 # Pre-built image
-You can download the pre-built image from here: ...
+You can download the pre-built image from here: [DOWNLOAD NOW!](https://tinyurl.com/2lxb4gnn)

 You only need to flash the image on a SD card with common image burner.
 We suggest BalenaEtcher as SD image burner.